raytroop/raytroop.github.io/source/_posts/ss-insight.md

 ## phase delay & group delay

+- Phase delay directly measures the device or system time delay of *individual sinusoidal frequency components* in the **steady state**.
+- In the ideal case the envelope delay is equal to the phase delay
+- envelope delay is a more sensitive measure of aberrations than phase delay

 ### phase delay

 ![image-20240808212730768](ss-insight/image-20240808212730768.png)

 > If the phase delay peaks (exceeds the low-frequency value) you can expect to see high-frequency